radar/guides/rails-lib-files.md

 In Rails's directory structure as far back as I can recall, there's always been a `lib` folder.
 This folder is for files that don't belong in the `app` folder (not controllers, helpers, mailers, models, observers or views), such as modules that are included into other areas of the application.
 The `lib` directory is for our code that won't 'fit' in the `app` directory.

+You can also see this directory in plugins and engines, as well as in all cool Ruby gems.

-In Rails 3, this directory was removed from the autoload path which has lead to some frustration amongst people.
+In Rails 3, this directory was removed from the autoload path which has lead to some frustration amongst people when their files aren't being automatically loaded.
 We'll cover what autoloading does in the second part of this rather short and informative guide.

 ## Using `lib` correctly